human-conditions/yodrew.github.io-original/_pages/introduction.md

 3&#46; hygienism; Natural Hygiene

 Natural Hygiene
-: the 185 year-old school of health that champions and exemplifies hygiene
+: the two-century-old school of health that exemplifies and champions hygiene

 normal
 : what is biologically appropriate (not merely usual or average)